prof-rossetti/intro-to-python/exercises/web-app/checkpoints/5-bootstrap-layout.md

-# Web App Checkpoint 5 - Twitter Bootstrap Layout
+# Checkpoint 5: Bootstrap Layout

 Right now we have consistent navigation and footer, but our site could use some style upgrades.
 Let's leverage the capabilities of the [Twitter Bootstrap](https://getbootstrap.com/docs/5.0/getting-started/introduction/) front-end framework.